KABoissonneault/KingmakerBugfixes/README.md

 [Modify Save] means those fixes may not be able to fully fix the issue if your save already contains the bug.
 In that case, to fix the issue, you need to go into the UMM settings (CTRL+F10) and press the "Modify Current Save" while a save is loaded. **Those fixes are permanent, and can only be reverted by going back to an earlier save**

+[!CotW] means this fix is not applied if using the mod Call of the Wild.
+Note that some fixes may be different from the CotW implementation, but are still disabled to prevent conflicts.

 ### Core
 - [Opt-out] "Area of Effect" with UnitEnter and Round events (ex: Stinking Cloud) do not double trigger on cast
 - Fixed turn-based combat sometimes making the main character lose their surprise action, and sometimes giving the party a surprise round for no reason